modir/using-laminas-framework-book/version2/docs/devenv.md

 We've also provided instructions for installing NetBeans integrated development environment (IDE), which is a convenient integrated development environment for PHP development.
 It allows you to navigate, edit and debug your laminas-based application in an effective manner.

-> **These installation instructions do not work for me.
-What do I do?**
->
-> Please leave a comment below this page and describe your problem.